Green-Software-Foundation/certification/planning/Reviewer-Guide.md

 2. **Dual review for the first 10 submissions**: During the pilot and early launch, every submission is reviewed by two reviewers independently.
 Results are compared; disagreements on Y vs I are discussed and resolved.

-3. **Precedent log**: Edge-case decisions and their reasoning are recorded.
+3. **Precedent log** (`precedent-log.md` in the top-level certification repo): Edge-case decisions and their reasoning are recorded.
 When a similar case arises, reviewers reference the precedent rather than starting from scratch.

 4. **Monthly calibration check**: At the monthly committee meeting, one recently-approved and one recently-revised submission are reviewed as a group.
 The committee confirms it would have reached the same decisions.